tachyonlabs/raspberry_pi_slide_and_video_show/README.md

 ## About

-I'm a volunteer at the [Idea Fab Labs](https://santacruz.ideafablabs.com/) maker/hacker/artspace here in Santa Cruz, and I was asked to set up a Raspberry Pi for both the weekly open house and for IFL booths at events, so that all you had to do was plug it into a large monitor and it would start running a slideshow of [Idea Fab Labs' Instagram feed](https://www.instagram.com/ideafablabs/) of photos of projects, facilities, and events.
+I'm a volunteer at the [Idea Fab Labs](https://santacruz.ideafablabs.com/) maker/hacker/artspace here in Santa Cruz, and I was asked to set up a Raspberry Pi for our weekly open house and for IFL booths at events, so that all you had to do was plug it into a large monitor and it would start running a slideshow of [Idea Fab Labs' Instagram feed](https://www.instagram.com/ideafablabs/) of photos of projects, facilities, and events.